Mentoring

 Mentoring is one person sharing their knowledge, skills and experience to assist others to progress in their careers

-Mentoring is one person sharing their knowledge, skills and experience to assist others to progress in their careers.
+Mentoring is a series of developmental conversations, where one person shares their knowledge, skills and experience to assist other/s to progress in their workife, careers and overal professioanl development.
 Mentors are prepared to offer help as the need arises - within agreed bounds.
-Mentoring is rather more than ‘giving advice’, or passing on what your experience was in a particular area or situation.
+Mentoring is more than just ‘giving advice’- A Mentor acts as a sounding board, developing the mentee through guidance, knowledge and the sharing of experiences.

-It's about motivating and empowering the other person to identify their own issues and goals, and helping them to find ways of resolving or reaching them - not by doing it for them, or expecting them to ‘do it the way I did it’, but by understanding and respecting different ways of working.
+Mentoring is about motivating and empowering the Mentee to identify their own goals, and helping them to find ways of resolving or reaching them - not by doing it for them, or expecting them to ‘do it the way I did it’, but by understanding and respecting different ways of working.

 The LSE mentoring scheme

-LSE has a formal mentoring scheme for Professional Service Staff.
+LSE has a mentoring scheme for Professional Services Staff.

 As a Disability Confident Employer, we welcome mentors from diverse backgrounds, including people with disabilities to come forward.

-If you would like a mentor please complete the mentor request form and return it to HR.Learning@lse.ac.uk.
-Once we have matched you with a mentor that individual will be in touch with you to set up your intial meeting.
+If you would like to be assigned a mentor, please complete the Become an LSE Mentee form.
+Once we have matched you with a mentor, we will be in touch with you to set you up for your intial meeting.

 What's in it for me?

-• change/achieve your goals more quickly and effectively than working alone
+• Gain a better understanding of yourself and achieve your goals more quickly and effectively than working alone.

 Mentors can.....